 open source download

-A denial letter or email from a funder can be disheartening, but there is also gold in understanding the “why” behind the denied funding.
-The most valuable thing you can do if your NGO is declined funding is to get feedback and guidance to help increase the odds for funding in the next round.
-What would have gotten you over the finish line?
-Many funders are happy to share their rationale with applicants, as all are in this sector to create sustainable change.
-Specific questions can include:
+A denial letter or email from a funder can be disheartening, but it also presents an opportunity to understand the “why” behind the decision.
+The most valuable step your NGO can take after being declined funding is to seek feedback and guidance that can increase your chances in the next round.
+Many funders are open to sharing their rationale, as everyone in this sector aims to create sustainable change.

 By Natalie Rekstad, Founder, Black Fox Global